Labels with imported data

 Now copy the selected data into the windows clipboard.
 For this use the function "Copy" out of the menu "Edit" of the spreadsheet software:

-Next open the ActiveBarcode Application.
+Next open the ActiveBarcode Generator.
 If you not yet adjusted the label sheet type you use, select "Setup label sheet" from menu "Print" first.

 Now select the function "Labels containing barcodes" from menu "Print".
 Click on the tab "Data source".
 The following dialog box appears: